acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 In the [third part]({{ site.baseurl }}{% post_url 2016-08-12-part-3-table-of-content %}) of this tutorial we will upload the XML/TEI files in our database and write our first xQuery function which will generate a very basic table of contents from the uploaded XML/TEI documents.
 To present this table of contents to the users of our web app, we will also learn how to integrate xQuery functions in HTML code.

+---

 <b id="f1">1</b>
 Usually the pages directory was meant to store all HTML-Documents except the index.html which serves as starting page of the application.
 I kept index.html in the root directory to not break the application’s default url redirecting/rewriting logic meaning when you enter [http://localhost:8080/exist/apps/thun-demo](http://localhost:8080/exist/apps/thun-demo), you will be automatically redirected to [http://localhost:8080/exist/apps/thun-demo/index.html](http://localhost:8080/exist/apps/thun-demo/index.html).
-Unfortunately this separation of HTML Documents lead to difficulties concerning resolving relevant links which produced to some coding overhead.
-But thanks to the comments of [Stefan Probst](http://dk-sciences-contexts.univie.ac.at/people/fellows/stefan-probst/) such a separation is not needed any more and now default functionality is broken. [↩](#a1)
+Unfortunately this separation of HTML Documents lead to difficulties concerning resolving relevant links which made some extra coding necessary.
+But thanks to the comments of [Stefan Probst](http://dk-sciences-contexts.univie.ac.at/people/fellows/stefan-probst/) such a separation is not needed any more.[↩](#a1)